 What Canadian seniors need to know about COVID-19 and their finances.

-The COVID-19 pandemic has impacted everyone around the world.
-No matter your income, your age, or your family situation, there’s a lot of information to take in, and the information is changing all the time.
+The COVID-19 pandemic has impacted everyone around the world in various ways.
+No matter your income, age or family situation, there has been a lot of information to take in and the information is changing all the time as well.

-Don’t worry!
-H&R Block has done the legwork to help you keep up with everything you need to know as a senior, about how COVID-19 could impact you and your finances.
-If you’re looking for a specific benefit, you can use this list to navigate the article:
+But don’t worry!
+H&R Block has done the legwork to help keep you up-to-date with everything you need to know as a Canadian senior.
+As the COVID-19 situation continues to change, there are some things that could affect you and your finances.
+We'll cover the big three factors you need to be aware of.
+You can use this list below to navigate the article: